HealsCodes/XIPivot/XIPivot.Windower/lua/README.md

 ## Setup

-1) Copy the XIPivot folder into your Windower addons folder.
+- 1) Copy the XIPivot folder into your Windower addons folder.
-2) Create a subdirectory inside the data/DATs folder for each overlay you want to use
+- 2) Create a subdirectory inside the `data/DATs` folder for each overlay you want to use
-3) Edit data/settings.xml (see settings.sample.xml):
+- 3) Edit `data/settings.xml` (see `settings.sample.xml`):
    - add the directory names from 2) for each overlay that should be enabled, separated by ','
    - *order matters* - overlays will be used in order, with the first hit for a file being used.

 ### Example - XI-View, XI-Vision and Ammelia's HD-Remake:

 Directory structure:

 ```
 <Windower Install>
    +-- addons/